RedHatInsights/compliance-frontend/README.md

 ## Running the frontend

-This application requires the use of [Insights Proxy](https://github.com/RedHatInsights/insights-proxy), which is configured with default routes that proxy a staging environment for services that are not available locally.
+This application requires the use of [useProxy](https://github.com/RedHatInsights/frontend-components/tree/master/packages/config#useproxy), which serves the frontend and is configured with default routes that proxy a staging environment for services that are not available locally.
-The frontend itself will run via the `webpack-dev-server`.

-Both can be run either manually and separately or in a container setup.
+It can be run either locally or in a container setup.

 Both will require to have hostnames like `ci.foo.redhat.com` resolve to the local host.
 [Insights Proxy](https://github.com/RedHatInsights/insights-proxy/blob/master/scripts/patch-etc-hosts.sh) provides a script to patch the `/etc/hosts` file for this purpose.